Bridges and Roadway Structures

 For more information about Seattle Bridges and Roadway Structures, call 206-386-4251.

-Areas of Seattle are notoriously hilly, and with the region's heavy rains, landslides are a common occurence in many neighborhoods.
+Areas of Seattle are notoriously hilly, and with the region's heavy rains, landslides are a common occurrence in many neighborhoods.
 This has created the need for retaining walls to keep smaller slopes intact, to protect public streets and other public areas.

 SDOT maintains close to 600 retaining walls in Seattle, most protecting public streets.
 The average height is six feet, and if all the retaining walls and seawalls were lined up end to end, they would extend for 21 miles.